 |The account management features described in this topic apply to all CloudBees support and training environments.
 For more information about managing accounts in other CloudBees products, refer to the documentation for those products.|

-Roles are used to establish permission levels for user profiles.
-This type of rights assignment is referred to as role-based access control (RBAC) because the permissions are assigned according to the activities a role needs to perform.
+Roles establish permission levels for user profiles.
+This type of rights assignment is called role-based access control (RBAC) because the permissions are assigned according to the activities a role needs to perform.
 Someone who can create profiles, like an administrator role, needs more rights than a user, who only views data.

 Refer to Managing organization users for instructions on changing a user’s role.

 CloudBees support and training environments have basic role-based access controls (RBAC) that allow for these roles within an organization:

 User roles can view and leave the organizations associated with their user profiles.
 They can not create or modify organizations.

 Administrator roles (admins) can do everything user roles can.
 In addition, admins can create and modify organization profiles, create user profiles, and install apps for third-party data integrations.